 Acquisition and Contracting

-BAE Systems Land and Armaments, San Jose, California, was awarded a $13,688,402 modification (P00108) to contract W56HZV15-C-0099 for active protection system integration and urgent material release in support of the Bradley Fighting Vehicle.
-Work will be performed in San Jose, California, with an estimated completion date of June 30, 2020.
-Fiscal year 2018 and 2019 research, development, test and evaluation funds in the amount of $13,688,402 were obligated at the time of the award.
+BAE Systems Land & Armaments L.P., San Jose, California, was awarded a $10,987,920 modification (P00111) to contract W56HZV-15-C-0099 for systems technical support, engineering, logistics and fielding support for the Bradley Fighting Vehicle Family of Vehicles, the Multiple Launch Rocket System Carrier, and the M113 Armored Personnel Carrier Family of Vehicles.
+Work will be performed in San Jose, California; and Sterling Heights, Michigan, with an estimated completion date of September 24, 2020.
+Fiscal year 2017 and 2019 procurement defense wide funds in the amount of $10,987,920 were obligated at the time of the award.
 U.S. Army Contracting Command, Warren, Michigan, is the contracting activity.

-Hydroid Inc., Pocasset, Massachusetts, is awarded a $15,826,493 indefinite-delivery/indefinite-quantity contract for engineering support and training services for the MK 18 Family of Systems– Unmanned Underwater Vehicle systems.
-This contract includes options which, if exercised, would bring the cumulative value of this contract to $84,024,996.
-Work will be performed in Pocasset, Massachusetts, and is expected to be complete by August 2020.
-If options are exercised, work will continue through August 2024.
-No funds are being obligated at this time.
+Hydroid Inc., Pocasset, Massachusetts, is awarded a $52,300,236 firm-fixed-price modification to previously-awarded firm-fixed price, indefinite-delivery/indefinite-quantity contract (N00174-19-D-0009) to increase the ceiling for production support for the MK 18 family of unmanned underwater vehicle systems.
+The MK 18 program supports unmanned underwater vehicle systems.
+This award brings the cumulative value of this contract, if all options are exercised, to $100,170,578.
+Work will be performed in Pocasset, Massachusetts, and is expected to be completed by April 2024.
+No funds are being obligated at the time of this action.